 TABULÆ NUPTIALES.
 In the civil law.
 A written record of a marriage; or the agreement as to the dos.

-TABES DORSALIS.
-In medical jurispru- TABULARIUS.
+TABULARIUS.
 Lat.
 A notary, or tabellio.
+Calvin.

 TAC, TAK.
 In old records.
 A kind of customary payment by a tenant.
 Cowell.

 TAC FREE.
 In old records.
 Free from the common duty or imposition of tac.
 Cowell.